saratona/KSQLDB/README.md

       KIBANA_AUTOCOMPLETETERMINATEAFTER: 2500000
 ```

 There are a few things to notice here: first of all we have two brokers: kafka1 and kafka2.
 Each broker hosts some set of partitions and handles incoming requests to write new events to those partitions or read events from them.
 Brokers also handle replication of partitions between each other.
 Indeed brokers and their underlying storage are susceptible to failure, so we need to copy partition data to other brokers to keep it safe.

-To make the data fault-tolerant and highly-available, every topic is replicated so that there are always two brokers that have a copy of the data just in case things go wrong, you want to do maintenance on the brokers, and so on.
-Schema registry manages the event schemas and maps the schemas to topics, so that producers know which topics are accepting which schemas of events, and consumers know how to read and parse events in a topic.
+As you can see from the `docker-compose.yml` in this demo the replication factor is set to 2.

 Bring up the entire stack by running:

     docker-compose up -d

-## Kafka and ksqlDB
+## ksqlDB

 Create the topic `wikipedia.parsed`:

     docker-compose exec kafka1 kafka-topics --create --bootstrap-server localhost:9092 --replication-factor 2 --partitions 2 --topic wikipedia.parsed

-Run ksqlDB CLI to get to the ksqlDB CLI prompt:
+In an other shell run ksqlDB CLI to get to the ksqlDB CLI prompt:

     docker exec -it ksqldb-cli ksql http://ksqldb-server:8088